What is Domain Authority?

 How Do You Increase Your Domain Authority?

-As I mentioned above, building up an arsenal of food blog posts that rank highly on Google will help to increase your domain authority.
+Building up an arsenal of food blog posts that rank highly on Google will help to increase your domain authority.

 Paying attention to your food blog’s health is important as well.
 For example, do your pages load quickly or is your blog clunky and cumbersome?
 Is your blog mobile friendly?